-- As the population increases and climate change causes more droughts, water scarcity is becoming more of an issue.
-Only 3% of the world's water is fresh water, and two-thirds of that is tucked away in frozen glaciers or otherwise unavailable for our use.
-As a result, some 1.1 billion people worldwide lack access to water, and a total of 2.7 billion find water scarce for at least one month of the year.
-[13] - Wetlands are being destroyed by being covered over and turned into housing estates, shopping centres, industrial areas, or sewerage farms.
-The usual wetland function of producing conserved and clean water is diminished (they act as natural filters trapping sediment, nutrients and bacteria). - Wetlands are also home to a wide variety of bird and insect life, and their destruction means an interruption in the ecological life-cycle.
+As the population increases and climate change causes more droughts, water scarcity is becoming more of an issue.
+Some 1.1 billion people worldwide lack access to water, and a total of 2.7 billion find water scarce for at least one month of the year.
+[9] Wetlands are being destroyed - by being covered over and turned into housing estates, shopping centres, industrial areas, or sewerage farms.
+The usual wetland function of producing conserved and clean water is diminished (they act as natural filters trapping sediment, nutrients and bacteria).
+Wetlands are also home to a wide variety of bird and insect life, and their destruction means an interruption in the ecological life-cycle.